ttkorhonen/e3pages/docs/design/3_wrappers.md

 └── devIocStatsOSD.h
 ```

 If you have two files in separate directories but with the same name, then you cannot install them this way.
-However, there is another mechanism to install them described in the release notes for require 3.3.0.
+There is however another mechanism included in require 3.3.0 that helps deal with this case. <!-- TODO: find link and fixme -->
 :::

 The library that is built is a shared library that results from compiling and linking all of the source files into a single shared object.
 These are managed by the variable `${SOURCES}`.